fishstik/userscripts/README.md

-Some userscripts
+# Some userscripts

 ### Toggle Discord channel list
-Adds a toggle to collapse or hide the let channel list in Discord.
+Adds a toggle to collapse or hide the left channel list in Discord.
 Expanded/collapsed widths are configurable.

 ### Add YouTube channel ID to URL
 Adds the channel of the currently-playing YouTube video to the URL.
 Can be used with uBlock Origin to whitelist YouTube channels.